 Sections 7.3.2 to 7.3.10 state the charges for the services provided by ProRail at a fixed rate.
 The tariffs are stated exclusive of VAT.
 For charges for services from other suppliers, reference is made to the supplier's website.
-153
+154

-The charges are based on price level 2023, unless stated otherwise.
-These charges will later be indexed to price level 2024.
+The charges are based on price level 2024, unless stated otherwise.
 For further explanation, see the paragraph Multi-year charges below.
 For the period from 10 December 2023 up to and including 31 December 2023, the charges in the Network Statement 2023 in force on 10 December 2023 apply.